Miles Browning: Midway

-Halsey suffered a severe attack of dermatitis on the Enterprise on the way back from the successful Doolittle bombing.
-Rear Admiral Raymond A. Spruance, Halsey's hand-picked successor, inherited Browning and his staff just prior to the Battle of Midway.
-Spruance, who had commanded only a cruiser division since the beginning of the war, was concerned about leading a carrier group because he had no prior aviation or carrier experience.
-Halsey reassured him, telling Spruance to rely on his battle-hardened staff, especially Browning.
+Admiral Halsey suffered a severe attack of dermatitis on the Enterprise on the way back from launch of the successful Doolittle bombing raid, and was hospitalized in Hawaii.
+Rear Admiral Raymond A. Spruance, Halsey's hand-picked successor, inherited Halsey's staff just prior to the Battle of Midway.
+Spruance, who had commanded a cruiser division since the beginning of the war, was concerned about leading a carrier group because he had no prior aviation or carrier experience.
+Halsey reassured him, telling Spruance to rely on his battle-tested staff, especially Browning.

-Unfortunately, Browning had an abrasive personality and Spruance found it difficult to get along with his chief of staff during and after Midway.
+Unfortunately, Browning had an abrasive personality.
+Spruance found it difficult to get along with his chief of staff during and after Midway.
 Military historian Samuel Eliot Morison referred to Browning as "one of the most irascible officers ever to earn a fourth stripe, but he was a man with a slide-rule brain."
 Others said he had a "calculator brain" and "a superintellect that evoked praise – often begrudging – from his superiors."
-Browning is commonly described as "crusty and brawling," clever, daring, exceptionally aggressive and uncontrollable.
-He was by no means a deft social mixer.
-He was willful, arrogant, a hard drinker, and violently tempered.
-Despite his unpopularity, he was respected as a brilliant tactical officer.
+Browning is commonly described as "crusty and brawling," clever, daring, exceptionally aggressive, and uncontrollable.
+He was willful, arrogant, a hard drinker, and violent tempered.
+Despite his many personality flaws, he was respected as a brilliant tactical officer.

 Midway would be a critical battle for the United States and its allies, one that all parties knew might very well determine the outcome of the war in the Pacific.
 After the devastation of its battleships at Pearl Harbor six months earlier, the U.S. Navy was forced to place all its hopes on a small aircraft carrier force that was dwarfed by the strength of Japan's Combined Fleet.
 As chief of staff for Task Force 16, Browning was charged with supporting Rear Admiral Spruance during the impending battle as the Imperial Japanese Navy, undefeated for over 350 years, bore down on Midway Island.